-The priority for European rabbit (Oryctolagus cuniculus) management should be containment and potentially local eradication, and key asset protection with the aim of reducing impacts on Council owned infrastructure and degradation on Council controlled land, especially in

-Byron Bay, Mullumbimby and Clunes cemetery.
-Council will continue to play a role in participating in coordinated rabbit control activities and promote best practice for the community to follow.
+The priority for European rabbit (Oryctolagus cuniculus) management is containment, potentially local eradication, and key asset protection.
+The aim is to reduce impacts on Council owned infrastructure and reduce degradation on Council controlled land, especially in Byron Bay, Mullumbimby and Clunes Cemeteries.
+Council will continue to play a role in participating in coordinated rabbit control activities and promote best practice feral rabbit control.